jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             ]
         )

   the terminal shows a long list of items.
-I copy and paste them from the terminal and remove the extra characters with find and replace
+I copy and paste them from the terminal and use find and replace to remove the extra characters

   .. note::